codeflareblogspot/codeflare/index.rst

 So... yes CodeFlare is a blog and you can visit CodeFlare by anytime anywhere as long as you have internet connection.

-Wanna see some magic ? come and join our adventure to the world of `CodeFlare <https://codeflare.net>`.
+Wanna see some magic ? come and join our adventure to the world of `[CodeFlare](https://codeflare.net)`.

 Reference :